• Skip to primary navigation

 • Bananas – The moisture from the bananas eliminates the need for extra fat, making these banana muffins even more nutrient dense.
 Be sure to use super ripe bananas with lots of brown spots for a sweeter taste.

 • Peanut butter – Creamy peanut butter works best in my opinion.
 Just make sure it’s a natural version made with nothing more than peanuts and salt.
 While smooth peanut butter is what I prefer, chunky can add texture if you think you’d prefer a little crunch!
+You can also swap with another nut or seed butter such as almond butter, cashew butter, or sunflower seed butter you prefer.
+Just keep in mind that the taste of your muffins will vary depending on what you use.

 • Honey – To sweeten the muffins without the need refined sugar.
 If needed, you could use pure maple syrup or agave syrup instead.
 You may be able to substitute coconut sugar or brown sugar but I haven’t tested it.